-8. (Optional) The magnetic stirrer (Included in the SC-300 Pro Kit, or bought separately) has two modes.
+Note: The magnetic stirrer has two modes.
 Pressing the "light bulb" button on the magnetic stirrer activates a light underneath the sample and the stirrer.
 The power button activates just the stirrer.
 After pressing either button, the stirrer remains active for 60 seconds, a feature to conserve its batteries.
 If during the titration it turns off, simply press the button again for it to continue.
 We recommend using the light mode because it helps us indicate when the stirrer stops.
-Plus when doing TA titrations watching the wine turn from deep red to dark green is cool!

-Note: When using the magnetic stirrer, be sure that the electrode does not touch the spinning stir bar as there is a slight chance that it can damage the glass bulb of the pH electrode or the platinum wires of the SO_2 electrode.
+When using the magnetic stirrer, be sure that the electrode does not touch the spinning stir bar as there is a slight chance that it can damage the glass bulb of the pH electrode or the platinum wires of the SO2 electrode.
 If you are using the Vinmetrica Electrode Holder, adjust the electrode's height so that its probe end is above the level of the stir bar.